bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 ### Types of Systems

-- Open System:
+Open System:

 Exchanges both energy and matter with its surroundings.
 For example, a car engine is an open system because it consumes fuel (matter) and exchanges heat and work (energy) with the environment.

-- Closed System:
+Closed System:

 Exchanges energy but not matter with its surroundings.
 A closed system might be a sealed, insulated container where heat can move in or out, but no substances enter or leave.

-- Isolated System:
+Isolated System:

 Does not exchange energy or matter with its surroundings.
 An ideal thermos or a perfectly insulated, sealed container would be examples, though real-world isolated systems are rare.

-In summary, a system is any specific portion we choose to study within the boundaries we define, with its classification (open, closed, or isolated) based on how it interacts with its surroundings.
+a system is any specific portion we choose to study within the boundaries we define, with its classification (open, closed, or isolated) based on how it interacts with its surroundings.

 PENDING